HaxeFoundation/HaxeManual/hxcpp-docs/build_xml/README.md

 ### Example
-The following code is saved in [example.xml](example.xml) in this directory
+The following code is saved as `example.xml`:

 ```xml
  <xml>
    <echo value="Hello ${WHO}" if="WHO" unless="SILENT" />